Misterblue/misterblue.github.io/virtualworlds/herbal3d/index.md

 That is, how can I build a system where an [OpenSimulator] avatar can stand next to a [HighFidelity] avatar.

-Many of the virtual implementations are oriented toward specific use case.
+Many virtual world implementations are oriented toward specific use cases.
 Whether making a multi-user game, or making a very precise real-time interaction between users, the use case pushes the implementation of existing systems.